adafruit/Adafruit_LiquidCrystal/README.md

 ## Compatibility

-Compatabile with any board supported by the [Adafruit Bus IO Library](https://github.com/adafruit/Adafruit_BusIO).
+Compatible with any board supported by the [Adafruit Bus IO Library](https://github.com/adafruit/Adafruit_BusIO).